vaudauxo-uga/indicator-pipeline/docs/doc_indicator_pipeline_english_version.md

         - `slf_conversion` : converts polysomnography files to *slf* format.
         - `import_to_mars` : imports the data produced by ABOSA into the MARS database.
     - `--years` : _Required for the `slf_conversion` step; not required for `import_to_mars`._ Year(s) to process, each year corresponding to a folder with the same name on the SFTP storage server.
 Multiple years must be separated by spaces (e.g., `--years 2024 2025`).
-    - `--abosa-version` : _Optional._ Character string in the format _vx.x.x_, defaulting to _v1.2.2_.
+    - `--abosa-version` : _Optional._ Character string in the format _x.x.x_, defaulting to _1.2.2_.
 Ensure that the version used is consistent with the one specified in the _Snakefile_.

 ---